Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores: Experimental

-The corresponding I-V curves are shown as circles in Figure \ref{Fig2}(a)-(d).
+We record quasi-static current-voltage (I-V) curves between -0.5 V and 0.5 V (see methods) at different reservoir KCl bulk concentrations $\rho_{\rm{b}}$ ranging from 10$^{-1}$ M to 10$^{-4}$ M, for 4 membranes containing a single pore.
+The insets of Figure \ref{Fig2}(a)-(d) show scanning electron microscopy (SEM) images directly after fabrication of the tapered pores T1 (base and tip radii $R_{\rm{b}}\simeq$ $1.5\mu$m,$\ R_{\rm{t}}\simeq 0.5$ $\mu$m) and T2 ($R_{\rm{b}}\simeq$ $1.5\mu$m,$\ R_{\rm{t}}\simeq 0.4$ $\mu$m) and two straight reference pores S1 ($R_{\rm{b}}=R_{\rm{t}}\simeq0.6$ $\mu$m) and S2 ($R_{\rm{b}}=R_{\rm{t}}\simeq1.5$ $\mu$m).\\ The corresponding I-V curves are shown as circles in Figure \ref{Fig2}(a)-(d), where the colors label the salt concentration $\rho_{\rm{b}}$.
 As the magnitude of the current response varies by several orders of magnitude over the salt concentration range, the current is normalized to the value at an applied potential of -0.5 V for visibility.
-The experimental voltage and concentration range in the experiments is limited by the leakage current through the membrane, as illustrated in SI-3 for I-V measurements on an as-received membrane without a pore.\\ At the highest concentration ($\rho_{\rm{b}}$ = 0.1 M), and therefore the smallest Debye length ($\lambda_{\rm{D}}$ $\simeq$ 1 nm), all pores show a linear I-V response, consistent with bulk dominated transport.
+The shaded regions indicate the possible contribution from leakage current through the membrane, averaged from measurements on an as-received membrane without a pore (SI-3).
+Due to the range in magnitude of the measured currents, this is most relevant for the lowest concentrations and the smallest pore (S1).
+The conductance at 0 V as a function of concentration is shown in Figure \ref{Fig2}(e).
+A linear decrease of the conductance with decreasing concentration is observed with the conductance saturating at $\rho_{\rm{b}}$ < 1 mM. \\ At the highest concentrations (yellow, $\rho_{\rm{b}}$ = 0.1 M), and therefore the smallest Debye length ($\lambda_{\rm{D}}$ $\simeq$ 1 nm), all pores show a linear I-V response, consistent with bulk dominated transport.
 At lower concentrations, however, conductance through the tapered channels starts to show ion current rectification.
 It should be noted that even at the lowest concentration, $\rho_{\rm{b}}$ = $0.1$ mM, the electrolyte screening length $\lambda_{\rm{D}}$ $\simeq$ 30 nm is much shorter than the smallest tip radius, so that the micropores are well outside the regime of EDL overlap.
-It can be seen that for tapered pores T1 and T2 the conductance at positive potentials is smaller than that at negative potentials.
-Conversely, the straight pores S1 and S2 show nearly symmetrical conductance at positive and negative bias that is well approximated by Ohmic conductance at all concentrations.
+While some curves for the straight pores S1 and S2 show an erratic deviation from ideal symmetrical conductance, the tapered pores T1 and T2 show systematic modulation of rectification, where the conductance at positive potentials is smaller than that at negative potentials.